FRRouting/frr/doc/user/bgp.rst

    Set description of the peer.

-.. clicmd:: neighbor PEER version VERSION

-   Set up the neighbor's BGP version. `version` can be `4`, `4+` or `4-`.
-BGP version `4` is the default value used for BGP peering.
-BGP version `4+` means that the neighbor supports Multiprotocol Extensions for BGP-4.
-BGP version `4-` is similar but the neighbor speaks the old Internet-Draft revision 00's Multiprotocol Extensions for BGP-4.
-Some routing software is still using this version.

 .. clicmd:: neighbor PEER interface IFNAME

    When you connect to a BGP peer over an IPv6 link-local address, you have to